 Motorcyclists are some of the most vulnerable motorists on the road.
 The smaller size of these vehicle compared to cars and trucks and the lack of physical protection (afforded to other vehicles via a sturdy metal frame and doors that close and lock around driver and passenger alike) mean that when motorcyclists are involved in road crashes, the results can be devastating.
 Too many drivers on the road fail to look twice for motorcyclists before merging, making the roadways that much more dangerous for even the most responsible and defensive motorcyclists.
 These rash, negligent actions can result in major injury for the motorcyclist, or even a tragic—and preventable—death.
-If you were injured while on your motorcycle and want to speak to a motorcycle accident lawyer in Grandview, the skilled legal professionals at Mayer & Rosenberg, P.C. can help you build a legal case and file a claim against the liable party.
+If you were injured while on your motorcycle and want to speak to a motorcycle accident lawyer, the skilled legal professionals at Mayer & Rosenberg, P.C. can help you build a legal case and file a claim against the liable party.

 Being hurt in a motorcycle accident is a frightening experience and can leave you feeling shaken and confused, not knowing what the next steps should be.
 If you are in a bike crash, here is what to do: